waynegakuo/nano-studio/README.md

 }
 ```

-### 2. Content Generation
+**Content Generation with System Prompt:**
-The `generateContent` method constructs a detailed payload containing the system prompt, the user's text prompt, and the uploaded image (as a base64 string).
+The `generateContent` method constructs a detailed payload that includes a system prompt to guide the AI, the user's text prompt, and the uploaded image.

 ```typescript
 // src/app/services/core/ai/ai.service.ts
 async generateContent(prompt: string, base64Img: string): Promise<string> {
   const payloadText = `You are NanoViz, an expert AI visual stylist...`; // Full system prompt